Evilscaught/KaijuCombat/README.md

 # KaijuCombat
-Kaiju Combat is a digital card-board game using Unity and C# programming.
+Kaiju Combat is a digital board game using Unity and C# programming.